MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/public-folder-migration-batch-error.md

 ---
-title: Restored deleted public folders from dumpster causes a migration batch failure
+title: Restored deleted public folders from dumpster cause a migration batch failure
-description: Fixes an issue in which you receive the "ErrorFoldersRestoredDuringMigrationPermanentException" failure when you run a a public folder migration batch job.
+description: Fixes an issue in which you receive the "ErrorFoldersRestoredDuringMigrationPermanentException" failure when you run a public folder migration batch job.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm